Instagram announces an expected change for those who do not want to be victims of the algorithm | Technology

 Although it is barely remembered, five years ago, Instagram users could view posts in chronological order, something that will surely return next year, as announced by Adam Mosseri, current director of Instagram.

-Mosseri is these days clarifying some details about Instagram in the US Senate, such as those concerning the safety of minors on the social network, and among the multiple headlines he has given, he has also spoken about the expected chronological feed.
+Mosseri is these days clarifying some details about Instagram in the US Senate, such as those concerning the safety of minors on the social network.
+Among the multiple headlines he has given, he has also spoken about the expected chronological feed.

 Are you thinking of buying followers on Instagram?
 Before doing so, take a few minutes to read this report: we explain why it is a terrible mistake.